marjanamahii/review-website/README.md

 # Digital Marketing

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live site](https://github.com/facebook/create-react-app).

 ## About this site